moonrunnerkc/shadow-ecology/README.md

 - CUDA libraries accessible (typically `/usr/local/lib/ollama/cuda_v12` or similar)
 - ~6GB model file (e.g., Llama-3.1-8B GGUF)

-## Project Philosophy
+## Why This Exists

-Every line of code in this repo was written by a human.
-No AI-generated boilerplate, no copy-paste from Stack Overflow, no tutorials.
-Just one developer experimenting with what happens when you treat contradictions as a feature instead of a bug.
+I wanted to see what happens when you let contradictions accumulate instead of resolving them.
+When you let a mind hold opposing beliefs simultaneously and feel the tension from that.
+When personality shifts come from cognitive pressure, not gradient descent.

-The architecture is intentionally minimal.
-No frameworks, no abstractions that hide the mechanism.
-If you read the code, you understand exactly what's happening.
+Every line here is human-written.
+No AI boilerplate, no copy-paste, no framework magic.
+The code is intentionally minimal — read it and you'll understand exactly what's happening.

 This isn't production ML.
-It's a sandbox for exploring cognitive pressure, personality mutation, and whether accumulated contradictions can create something that feels genuinely different over time.
+It's an experiment.
+Can accumulated contradictions over time create something that feels different from a model trained on static data?
+I don't know yet.
+But the GIF above suggests something interesting is happening.

 ## Known Limitations